Joseph Matarazzo: Legacy

 The Joseph D. Matarazzo Award for Distinguished Contributions to Psychology in Academic Health Centers is awarded by the Association of Psychologists in Academic Health Centers to recognize "outstanding psychologists whose work in medical school and health care settings has enhanced the roles of psychologists in education, research, and clinical care."

 In 2015, Newsweek mentioned Matarazzo in an article on the involvement of APA officials in U.S. interrogation programs and torture.
 When psychologists had complained about the involvement of their profession in such interrogation programs, Matarazzo had authored a memo stating that sleep deprivation did not amount to torture.
 He later held owned shares in a company that had designed the interrogation programs.

-Personal
+Personal life and death

-Matarazzo's wife Ruth is also a successful psychologist.
-She is a professor emerita at OHSU.
+Matarazzo's wife Ruth was also a psychologist.
+She was a professor emerita at OHSU.
+He died on January 23, 2025, at the age of 99.